github/training-kit/git-guides/git-overview.md

 Next, save your changes.
 You're ready to start the commit!

 <!--Image of staging area, working directory, and history-->

-To start your commit, you need to let Git know what changes you'd like to include with `git add [file]`.
+To start your [commit](/git-guides/git-commit), you need to let Git know what changes you'd like to include with `git add [file]`.

-Once you've saved and staged the changes, you're ready to make the commit with `git commit -m "descriptive commit message"`. <!--link to commit page>
+Once you've saved and staged the changes, you're ready to [make the commit](/git-guides/git-commit) with `git commit -m "descriptive commit message"`.

 ### Push your changes to the remote